saf-dmitry/taskpaper-mode/README.md

 Indentation level (with tabs, not spaces) defines ownership.
 For instance, if you indent one task under another task, then it is considered a subtask.
 Projects, tasks, and notes own all items that are indented underneath them.
 The nesting can go as deep as you need it to be.
 Empty lines are ignored when calculating ownership.

-The system doesn't force any particular system on you; it provides basic list making elements for you to use as you see fit.
+The system doesn't force any particular workflow on you; it provides basic list making elements for you to use as you see fit.
 See the [TaskPaper User's Guide][taskpaper-guide] for more details.

 ![](./images/screencast_01.gif)